-People who lived in the service and their relatives were asked for their views about the care and facilities provided in SENSE Manor Court.
+People who lived in the service and their relatives were asked for their views about the care and facilities provided in SENSE 32a Broadgate Lane.
 Each person had met regularly with a core team of care workers.
 At these meetings staff supported them to give their views about how well the service was running and the ways in which it could be further developed.
 Records showed that relatives had also been invited to meet with staff to give their opinions on how the service was meeting people's needs and expectations.
-We noted that relatives considered that the service was providing all of the care and facilities their family members needed.
-One of them said, "I'm very confident in the service because for the staff it's more than just a job.
-If I have an observation to make I feel quite at liberty to say and feel that my opinion counts."
+We noted that relatives considered themselves to be fully involved in making decisions about the future direction of the service.
+One of them said, "In the past I have made the odd suggestion about things such as having more and different social activities for people and staff have listened and done their best within the finances available to respond."

-The registered persons had regularly completed quality checks to make sure that people were reliably receiving all of the care and facilities they needed.
+The manager and the registered person had regularly completed quality checks to make sure that people were reliably receiving all of the care and facilities they needed.
 These checks included making sure that care was being consistently provided in the right way, medicines were safely managed and people's money was used correctly.
 In addition, checks were being made of the accommodation and included making sure that the fire safety equipment remained in good working order.

-People showed us that they knew who the registered manager was and that they were helpful.
-During our inspection visit we saw the registered manager talking with people who lived in the service and with staff.
-They had a thorough knowledge of the care each person was receiving and they also knew about points of detail such as which members of staff were on duty on any particular day.
+People showed us that they knew who the manager was and that they were helpful.
+During our inspection visit we saw the manager spending time with people who lived in the service.
+For example, they sat with a person and helped them to use special equipment that made a variety of sounds that were interesting and engaging.
+Although the manager was relatively new in post they had a thorough knowledge of the care each person was receiving and they also knew about points of detail such as which members of staff were on duty on any particular day.
 This level of knowledge helped them to effectively manage the service and provide leadership for staff.

 Staff were provided with the leadership they needed to develop good team working practices.
 These arrangements helped to ensure that people consistently received the care they needed.
 There was a named senior person in charge of each shift.
 During the evenings, nights and weekends there was always a senior manager on call if staff needed advice.
 There were handover meetings at the beginning and end of each shift so that staff could review each person's care.
 In addition, there were regular staff meetings at which staff could discuss their roles and suggest improvements to further develop effective team working.
 These measures all helped to ensure that staff were well led and had the knowledge and systems they needed to care for people in a responsive and effective way.
-A relative said, "I think that the service is well run.
-Although there have been changes of staff recently I haven't noticed any interruption to the way the service operates.
-If it wasn't well run you'd soon notice because the people who live there have complex needs."
+A relative said, "I do consider the service to be well run.
+If I telephone the service it doesn't matter which member of staff answers because they all have a detailed knowledge of the care provided.
+There's no being passed from one staff to the next before you get an answer."